 Here is an example of a SMART goal: I will create more work/life balance for myself this school year by leaving school 45 minutes after school lets out at least 3 days a week.

-- This goals is specific – I will leave school 45 minutes after school lets out.
+- This goal is specific – I will leave school 45 minutes after school lets out.

-- The goal is measurable – I will know whether or not I made it by setting a timer and making sure I leave before the timer goes off.
+- The goal is measurable – I will know whether I made it by setting a timer and making sure I leave before it goes off.

 - It is attainable – 45 minutes is enough time for me to do the essentials, plus I have 2 days a week where I can stay a little later for committees or planning.

-- It is realistic because I know 45 minutes will give me enough time to get the essential things done and will force me to be efficient with my time.
+- It is realistic because I know 45 minutes will give me enough time to get the essentials done and force me to be efficient with my time.

-- The goal is time sensitive because it is something I plan to do each week of this school year.
-Sometimes the T or the time sensitive part of the goal is the deadline for the goal (e.g. lose 10 pounds by March 1st.).
-So the T for some of your goals may be “by the end of the first semester” or “by the end of the school year” etc.
+- The goal is time-sensitive because it is something I plan to do each week of this school year.
+Sometimes the T, or time-sensitive part of the goal, is the deadline (e.g., lose 10 pounds by March 1st).
+So the T for some of your goals may be “by the end of the first semester” or “by the end of the school year,” etc.

 Make sense?